Art is Everywhere

 This project has also successfully been integrated into high-profile follow up grants from the the National Lottery Heritage Fund & Historic Environment Scotland for ongoing work:

-Funded by the AHRC place-based programme:
+Funded by: AHRC place-based programme

 Find out more about Art is Everywhere alongside the other 8 AHRC place-based Knowledge Exchange awards across the UK